Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_medium_spirit_vision                       1       // Whether players' spirits should be able to see each other ttt_medium_dead_notify                         1       // Whether player should be notified that there is a Medium when they die ttt_medium_seance_time                         8       // The amount of time (in seconds) it takes for the Medium to finish a seance ttt_medium_seance_float_time                   1       // The amount of time (in seconds) it takes for the Medium's seance to lose it's target after getting out of range ttt_medium_seance_cooldown                     3       // The amount of time (in seconds) the Medium's seance goes on cooldown for after losing it's target ttt_medium_seance_distance                     150     // The maximum distance away the seance target can be ttt_medium_seance_max_info                     0       // The maximum amount of information the Medium can learn from performing a seance.
+ttt_medium_spirit_vision                       1       // Whether players' spirits should be able to see each other ttt_medium_dead_notify                         1       // Whether player should be notified that there is a Medium when they die ttt_medium_seance_time                         8       // The amount of time (in seconds) it takes for the Medium to finish a seance ttt_medium_seance_float_time                   1       // The amount of time (in seconds) it takes for the Medium's seance to lose its target after getting out of range ttt_medium_seance_cooldown                     3       // The amount of time (in seconds) the Medium's seance goes on cooldown for after losing its target ttt_medium_seance_distance                     150     // The maximum distance away the seance target can be ttt_medium_seance_max_info                     0       // The maximum amount of information the Medium can learn from performing a seance.
 0 - None, 1 - Name, 2 - Team, 3 - Role ttt_medium_hide_killer_role                    0       // Whether to hide the role of a player's killer when there is a Medium in the round